mobnad/elite_properties/README.md

 - initially the home page was supposed to be page with 9 cards in it but then to make it look different from the properties page i separated the properties with some headings such as christmas deals, cheap properties etc.
 - the website is responsive but i wouldnt say a 100 percent but almost 90 percent its responsive.
 - the chakra ui was not so user friendly while creating the website as most of the stuff was paid .
-- i wanted to create heading with diffrent font style on the home page to make it look appealing but due to the time constraints couldnt really work on it
+- i wanted to create heading with different font style on the home page to make it look appealing but due to the time constraints couldnt really work on it.

+#citation
+- used this link from chakra ui to create the nav bar - https://codesandbox.io/p/sandbox/navbar-chakraui-b22b7?file=%2Fsrc%2Fcrown.svg